ulosino/ulosino/README.md

 ## Documentation

-If you're need help with the ULOSINO web app, you should check out our small but useful bank of resources stored under the `/docs` folder.
-It includes architectural overviews, reference documents, and miscellaneous philosophy...
-Regardless, we hope that it will be helpful whether you are a seasoned frontend expert or not.
+We've launched [ULOSINO Documentation](https://docs.ulosino.com)!
+It's complete with an assortment of tutorials and guides, ranging from ULOSINO basics to technical details.

+Or visit the [ULOSINO Docs repository](https://github.com/ulosino/docs) for more details.

 ## Changelogs

-This is the third major version of the ULOSINO web app.
+This is the third major version of ULOSINO.

 We use GitHub Releases and Git tags to manage changelogs.
-Read our [Versioning documentation](https://github.com/ulosino/ulosino/blob/main/docs/Versioning.md).
+Read our [versioning documentation](https://docs.ulosino.com/docs/reference/versioning) to learn more.

 ## License